Beta

 We are approaching this from a different angle.
 BeWelcome and TrustRoots have built platforms that are functionally different from Couchsurfing™, whereas we aim to build a platform that is functionally more similar (hosting, surfing, hangouts, events, etc. in a convenient app), but is modernized, far better designed and built, and with the community interests as the main priority.

 There are also some core ideas that we want to build into the foundations, and that requires something new.
 We fundamentally believe that some of the actions taken by Couchsurfing™ in the design of its platform have damaged communities, but we also believe that the reverse can be true.
-With good architecture and design we can encourage healthy communities, user's safety, filter out creeps and freeloaders, and make the experience a better one for all users.
+With good architecture and design we can encourage healthy communities, user safety, filtering out creeps and freeloaders, and make the experience a better one for all users.
 You can read about our ideas for the design to achieve this.

 This sounds great!
 Can I donate some money to help out?